zjunlp/IEPile/README.md

 * `per_device_train_batch_size`, `per_device_eval_batch_size`: The `batch_size` on each GPU device, adjust according to the size of the memory.
 * `max_source_length`, `max_target_length`, `cutoff_len`: The maximum input and output lengths, and the cutoff length, which can simply be considered as the maximum input length + maximum output length.
 Set appropriate values according to specific needs and memory size.
 * `deepspeed`: Remove if there is not enough device resources.

+> Quantization can be performed by setting `bits` to 8 or 4.

 To learn more about parameter configuration, please refer to the [src/utils/args](./src/args).